21+ Free Sewing Patterns for Beginners

 Easy Drawstring Backpack

-Here’s a wonderful project for those who want to learn how to sew or for those who have pets at home.
+Here’s a wonderful project for sewers who have pets at home.
 Sewing this leash made from quilt scraps is a good way to practice basic sewing skills.
 You will love how quickly you improve your straight line sewing skills.
 You can finish this in less than an hour, too.
 Expand your pet’s wardrobe by sewing a matching collar.

 DIY Journal Bookmark and Pencil Holder

 This DIY journaling bookmark with a pencil holder is the perfect gift for young writers.
 Make them quickly using jelly roll strips.
 They can be embellished with embroidery or beading.
 Add a button for another fun embellishment.
-This easy project is practical and so quick and easy to make.
+This new tutorial is practical and so quick and easy to make.

 Patchwork Tote Bag